gitter-badger/probtn-web/README.md

 1. Copy probtn.js and style.css to your site

 If previous version of file called pizzabtn.js your should:

 2. Delete pizzabtn.js
-3. In codeof your page rename pizzabtn.js to probtn.js
+3. In code of your page rename pizzabtn.js to probtn.js

 ## Demo sites